best part of a century, Lacebugs (Tingidae) have been

 Dictyla convergens .
 (Herrich-Schäffer, 1838) ...
 Not recorded in the county until June 2015, when found on the host plant Water Forget-me-not (Myosotis scorpioides) at the Nottinghamshire Wildlife Trust's Attenborough Nature Reserve (Tim Sexton).
-There have been no subsequent records, but it is being looked for again.
+There have been subsequent records in 2018.

 Dictyonota fuliginosa .
 (A. Costa, 1853) ...
-Was only recently added to the county list, when a specimen was beaten from Broom (Cytisus scoparius) at Attenborough Nature Reserve (Sexton, T.) October 2016.
+Was only recently added to the county list, when a specimen was beaten from Broom (Cytisus scoparius) at Attenborough Nature Reserve (Sexton, T.) October 2016 and found again in 2018.
 Continued searches of Broom growing at sites across the Mansfield area, have failed to provide any other records and it currently seems to be genuinely scarce in Nottinghamshire.

 Dictyonota strichnocera .
 (Fieber, 1844) ...
 There are recent records from much of the Sherwood Forest area of the county, Budby South Forest in 2004 (Budworth, D.), Clumber Park in 2006 (Binding, A.E. and Binding, A.), Bentinck Banks in 2007 (Kirby, P.) and again at Clumber in 2009 (Godfrey, A.).
 It was also recorded from Sherwood Forest CP in 2009 (Pendleton, T.A. and Pendleton, D.T.), where it was found on an isolated patch of old Gorse.
 Given the abundance of Gorse within the county, this Lacebug should really be more widespread and not restricted to land lying on Sherwood Sandstone.